Chappelle's Show: Home media

 The DVD sets for seasons one and two of Chappelle's Show have sold extremely well since their release.
 As of 2005, the first-season DVD was the best-selling TV series set of all time, beating out other popular shows such as The Simpsons (the first season of which held the record beforehand), American Dad!, Family Guy, Friends, and Seinfeld.
-According to a 10/17/10 USA Today article, Season 1 has sold over two million copies.
+According to an October 2010 USA Today article, Season 1 had sold over two million copies.

 Although the DVDs are "uncensored", some of the music performances were removed due to licensing issues.
 Also the episode "Music Jump-Off" which featured Chappelle visiting his old high school, the Duke Ellington School of the Arts, intercut with previously unaired sketches and musical performances, did not make either DVD set.

 On October 11, 2005, the first half of the first season was released on UMD.

 On May 23, 2006, the first uncensored season was made available for purchase on the iTunes Music Store, and on June 20, the second uncensored season was also made available on iTunes.

 On June 5, 2007, Comedy Central released a compilation DVD titled The Best of Chappelle's Show which highlights 25 of the most popular sketches in all seasons.

 On November 20, 2007, Comedy Central released a boxset with season one, season two, and "the Lost Episodes" titled Chappelle's Show – The Series Collection.

 All box sets were released by Paramount Home Entertainment (under the Comedy Central banner).